kolenaIO/kolena/docs/dataset/object-detection.md

 See the
 [`object_detection_2d/upload_dataset.py`](https://github.com/kolenaIO/kolena/blob/trunk/examples/dataset/object_detection_2d/object_detection_2d/upload_dataset.py)
-example script for details on how a multiclass object detection dataset can be generated and formatted into a dataset.
+example script for details on how an object detection dataset can be generated and formatted into a dataset.

 ### Step 2: Upload your Object Detection Dataset